RaspberryPiFoundation/scratch-curriculum/en-GB/synchronised-swimming/index.md

 # Step 2: Changing costume { .activity }

-Hmm, this would look better if the Scratch sprite changed direction when it turns left.
+Hmm, this would look better if the cat sprite changed direction when it turns left.

 ## Activity Checklist { .check }